adithyachigullapally/llm_project/README.md

 ## Title: CarAstra Agent Network

 ## Overview
-Overview: "AutoMate" is a voice-activated Agentic AI designed to revolutionize automotive consulting.
+Overview: "carAstra" is a voice-activated Agentic AI designed to revolutionize automotive consulting.
 Unlike static chatbots, it utilizes autonomous web tools to search the live internet for real-time global vehicle data, prices, and trends.
 The system features a unique "Personality Engine" that blends expert advice with humor and wit to drive high user engagement.
 Additionally, it implements Persistent Long-Term Memory, allowing the AI to remember user preferences and past conversations across sessions, creating a truly personalized, human-like, and addictive user experience.
 ## Reason for picking up this project

-Expain how this project is aligned with this course content.
 Prompting: I use advanced system prompts to define the "Global Concierge" persona, enforcing strict behavioral constraints (like "never guess prices") while injecting a witty, addictive personality into the AI.

 Structured Output: All internal data flows through strict Pydantic models (JSON schema) to ensure that complex search parameters and conversation states are passed cleanly between nodes without errors.